ej8899/m365-admin-and-powershell/README.md

-# M365 Admin and PowerShell Notes 📚🚀
+# 📚 M365 Admin & PowerShell Notes + SharePoint Tools

-Welcome to the **M365 Admin and PowerShell Notes Repository**!
-This repo is your go-to resource for insightful notes, tips, and scripts tailored for mastering Microsoft 365 administration using the power of PowerShell.

-## 🌟 What's Inside?

-- 🛠️ **Practical PowerShell Scripts**: Boost productivity and streamline tasks.
-- 📘 **Comprehensive Admin Notes**: Packed with details for every M365 admin.
-- 💡 **Tips & Best Practices**: Enhance your workflows with proven strategies.

-## 🔗 Why Choose Me as Your M365 Virtual Admin?

-Looking for an expert to manage your Microsoft 365 environment remotely?
-With years of experience and a passion for technology, I can be your **dedicated virtual M365 administrator**!
-Whether you need assistance with configuration, optimization, troubleshooting, or automation, I'm here to help.

-📌 *Learn more about my services at [EJMedia.ca](https://EJMedia.ca)*.
+Welcome to the **M365 Admin & PowerShell Notes Repository** — your one-stop shop for real-world Microsoft 365 administration insights, automation scripts, and custom-built SharePoint Framework (SPFx) tools.
+Whether you're a sysadmin, developer, or IT pro, this repo is built to save you time and level up your M365 game.

 ---

-💬 **Feedback & Contributions Welcome!**
-Feel free to open issues or submit pull requests if you'd like to contribute or provide feedback.
-Collaboration is the key to growth!
+## 🚀 What's Inside?

+- 🛠️ **Practical PowerShell Scripts**
+  Time-saving scripts for real admin tasks — user management, licensing, reporting, and more.

+- 📘 **Detailed Admin Notes**
+  Hard-earned M365 knowledge, shortcuts, gotchas, and configuration guidance, all in one place.

+- 💡 **Tips & Best Practices**
+  From security tightening to automation best practices — cut through the clutter.

+- 🧩 **Custom SPFx Web Parts**
+  Ready-to-deploy SharePoint Framework (SPFx) web parts, including internal tools like:
+  - 🔐 **Password Breach Checker** – Client-side tool to verify if passwords have appeared in known breaches (privacy-safe!).
+  - More coming soon...

 ---

-Thanks for stopping by, and I hope this repository adds value to your M365 journey.
-Let's make admin work seamless and efficient!
+## 🤝 Need an M365 Pro on Your Side?

+Looking for someone to help you manage your Microsoft 365 environment the *right* way?

+I offer:
+- ✔️ Remote M365 administration
+- ✔️ PowerShell automation
+- ✔️ SharePoint customizations (SPFx / Power Platform)
+- ✔️ Security hardening & monitoring

+📌 Learn more or get in touch at **[EJMedia.ca](https://EJMedia.ca)**

+---

+## 💬 Feedback & Contributions

+Got improvements, ideas, or requests?
+Open an issue or submit a PR — collaboration is welcome!

+---

+Thanks for stopping by.
+Let’s make Microsoft 365 admin work smarter, not harder. 💻⚡